NVIDIA/hpc-container-maker/docs/building_blocks.md

 distributions, the version is inserted into the SCL Developer Toolset package name, e.g., `devtoolset-7-gcc`.
 For RHEL-based Linux distributions, specifying the version automatically sets `extra_repository` to True.
+If a source build is enabled, the version is the compiler tarball version on the GNU FTP site and the version must be specified.
 The default is an empty value.

 __Examples__